Standish Community High School provides for the needs of every student to ensure they meet their true potential in the five years they are with us.

 - 1:1 work – Confidential support for students on a range of issues for example: personal family issues, self-harm, bereavement and loss.
 Student Services staff liaise with appropriate outside agencies in supporting students and families during times of vulnerability.

-Interventions to support learning and progress are:
+- Interventions offered to support learning and progress are:

-- Social stories
+- Social Stories

-- Literacy and numeracy boosters
+- Phonics, Literacy and Numeracy boosters

-- Art and lego therapy
+- Art and Lego Therapy

-- One-to-one Coursework Support
+- (1: 1) Coursework Support

 Staff